mel-que/mel-que/README.md

 🔭 I am currently working on using Landsat to monitor patterns of vegetation health for wetlands.

-🌎 I'm a Geologist, Remote Sensing Scientist, and GIS Specialist.
+🌎 I'm a Geologist/Environmental Scientist, Remote Sensing Scientist, and GIS Specialist.

-💡 I love sharing advanced knowledge to the general public.
+💡 I love teaching and sharing advanced knowledge to anyone interested in learning.

 🌱 I’m currently learning R and QGIS.